 Pag town to the south is quiet and traditional.
 Not much has changed since the 15th century when the village was founded.
 Local ladies are still engaged in crocheting Pag's intricate lace which makes an unusual souvenir.
 It's also a good place to sample Pag's local products: pungent Pag cheese (Paski Sir ) prized throughout Croatia, and delicious Pag lamb naturally flavoured with the salty grass that feeds the sheep.
 Wash it down with Pag zutica, the local white wine.

 Pag beaches are also numerous and relatively untouristed.
 There are plenty of wide, shallow coves tucked along the coast in addition to the beach just outside Pag town and Zrce beach in Novalja.
-One of the nicest beaches is the calm, shallow cove at Simun, site of a camping ground.
+One of the nicest beaches is the calm, shallow cove at Simun (above), site of Camping-Simuni.

 Dive centres organise excursions to nearby Premuda Island for its famous "cathedral".

 Pag Island is easily accessible.
 The nearest airport is Zadar Airport from which there are regular bus transfers to Zadar bus station.
 From Zadar there are about 7 or 8 buses daily to Novalja and Pag town which take around two hours.
 It's an easy 30-minute drive across the causeway from Zadar, to Pag Town at the southern end.